 I could not be happier with how this bed turned out and my son absolutely LOVES it!
 He can’t wait to show everyone that comes over his new storage bed, plus the hidden compartment underneath.
 He also couldn’t wait to load up the pegboard with his Nerf gun arsenal.
 There’s so much storage in this bed, which means we can finally get some of the things in his room under control, though he still won’t let me touch his stuffed animal collection.

-If you’d like to build this Full Size Captain’s Bed with storage, make sure you download the printable plans.
+If you’d like to build this Full Size Captain’s Bed with storage, you can purchase the printable plans, which include all of the details you need including the materials list and cut list.

 If you’d like the plans to the matching dresser I built for him, you can find that here.